Active Vision Might Be All You Need: Exploring Active Vision in Bimanual Robotic Manipulation: Results and Discussion

-For our real-world task, \textit{occluded insertion}, the AV + wrist combination performed exceptionally well compared to other configurations.
-During inference with AV + wrist, we observed that the arm with the peg appeared to use visual feedback to align the peg and the hole, whereas in configurations without AV, the arm with the peg would forcefully press the peg against the container.
+For our real-world tasks, the AV + wrist combination performed exceptionally well compared to other configurations.
+For \textit{hidden pick}, we noticed the box and towel caused major occlusions for the static and wrist camera views, whereas AV was able to find a clearer view showing the entire inside of the box.
+In \textit{occluded insertion}, during inference with AV + wrist, we observed that the arm with the peg appeared to use visual feedback to align the peg and the hole, whereas in configurations without AV, the arm with the peg would forcefully press the peg against the container.
 From this behavior, we infer that AV enhances precision in tasks where visual feedback of small and intricate details is crucial.

-Although setups with AV may not always achieve the best performance, we found that they consistently perform reasonably well across all tasks.
-We observed that AV alone without any fixed cameras achieved the top success rate on \textit{pour test tube} and \textit{thread needle} and performed relatively well for the other tasks.
-We can infer from this result that AV might be sufficient enough for decent performance across multiple tasks, without the need to install multiple fixed cameras around the scene.
+We observed that AV alone achieved the top success rate on \textit{pour test tube} and \textit{thread needle} and performed well for the other tasks.
+This suggests AV might be sufficient enough for adequate performance across multiple tasks, without the need to install multiple fixed cameras around the scene.

 Results indicate that using static cameras only performed best on two of the group 1 tasks, i.e. \textit{peg insertion}, and \textit{hook package}.
 Investigation of the camera feeds indicated that in these tasks, static camera perspective provided all the necessary visual information to complete the task.
 Additionally, since these cameras do not move, they provide a more stable and predictable vision input, whereas AV and wrist camera images change significantly following the control inputs, resulting in a more complex visual feedback/control system.
 We also hypothesize that fixed cameras benefit from a ``fixed coordinate system'' where objects in a particular location are always located in the same corresponding pixel positions, making it easier for the model to interpret their locations.
 In contrast, the moving cameras, would introduce additional complexity in tracking and interpreting object locations on the scene.
 In such cases, where static cameras suffice to execute the task, we noticed that adding more moving cameras can deteriorate the results.